varunmadhavam/RTL_Design_With_SKY130/README.md

 # Day2 - Timing libs, hierarchical vs flat synthesis and efficient flop coding styles
 1. ## The standard cell library
-   1. A standrard cell library is a collection of charactrized logic gates that can be used to implement digital circuits.
-This is usaully part of set of file created by the foundary called the PDK(Process Develpment Kit).
+   1. A standard cell library is a collection of characterized logic gates that can be used to implement digital circuits.
+This is usually part of set of file created by the foundry called the PDK(Process Development Kit).
 The designers use the PDK to design, simulate, draw and verify the design before handing the design back to the foundry to produce chips.\
-   The standard libray contains.
+   The standard library contains.
       1. Behavioral Views\
          HDL Descriptions of the cells that can be used for simulation and logic equivalence checking.
       2. Physical View\